napnam/MadUsers2016/Presentation/presentation.md

 # [fit] How are you doing?

 ---
+# Who am I?
+Here is some trivia
+My name is Patrick

+I'm from the Netherlands

+I am a freelance consultant

+---
 # [fit] Today
 We are going to be manipulating the stylesheet of a MadCap Flare project, but we are *__not__* going to use Flare[^1] to do it.